yellowdog/python-examples-templates/agent-installer/linux/README.md

 | `YD_SCHEDULE_ENABLED_STARTUP`  | A cron-like string specifying when to start the Agent's Workers.
 By default, `"0 0 18 * * MON-FRI"`.                                                |
 | `YD_SCHEDULE_ENABLED_SHUTDOWN` | A cron-like string specifying when to stop the Agent's Workers.
 By default, `"0 0 7 * * MON-FRI"`.                                                  |

 The script can be run multiple times.
-This is useful if one wants to update the version of the Agent, etc.
+This is useful if one wants to update the version of the Agent, etc. Note, however, that all files (including `application.yaml`) will be overwritten.